31 May Want to Build Wealth? Understand the Big Picture First!

-See, I struggled for a long time to understand the BIG picture of wealth building.
-I would listen to teaching after teaching hoping to finally see the BIG picture, but each time I felt like I was standing too close to the elephant and able to see only part of the elephant.
-I could see the trunk or the tail, but I wasn’t able to see the whole elephant—the BIG picture!
+If this is difficult for you, I understand.
+I struggled for a long time to understand the big picture of wealth building.
+I would listen to teaching after teaching hoping to finally see the big picture.
+But each time I felt like I was standing too close to the elephant and was only able to see part of the animal.
+I could see the trunk or the tail, but I wasn’t able to see the whole elephant—the big picture!

 It is the same with wealth building!
 The big picture of wealth building includes all the separate parts of wealth.
-Over years of experience, discussion, and learning, I was finally able to put all the different aspects of wealth into one solid idea.
+Over many years of experience, discussion, and learning, I was finally able to put all the different aspects of wealth into one solid idea.
 I call this the Triple X Factor.
-It gave me a true view of wealth building.
-I finally saw the whole elephant!
+It gave me a true view of wealth building and I was finally able to see the whole elephant!

-- The First X is where many people seem to sit on the wealth building scale.
+The First X is where many people seem to sit on the wealth building continuum.
 With First X Income, you work and then you get paid.
 You use this money for asset-building and living.
 This is known as “non-leverage income”.

-- The Second X is what we call asset income.
-The point of the second x income is to live off of the income from your assets.
+The Second X is what we call asset income.
+The point of Second X income is to live off of the income from your assets.
 This is known as “foundational wealth”.
-At this point, you would be able to quit the job that you had in the First X, if you wanted, and live off of the income that your assets are creating.
+At this point, you would be able to quit the job that you had in the First X – if you wanted – and live off of the income that your assets are creating.

-- The Third X goes beyond all of this.
-The amount at this stage in wealth building is excessive.
-It’s beyond what you need and so the purpose of the Third X is to have excess to give away.
+The Third X goes beyond all of this.
+The amount of money at this stage of the game is excessive.
+Basically, it’s beyond what you need and so you can give all of the excess away.
+What a feeling, right?